weigon/openssl-tls13-ping-pong/README.md

 # API usage

-OpenSSL 1.1.1 added the nessary APIs to use TLS 1.3 session resumption and 0-RTT.
+OpenSSL 1.1.1 added the necessary APIs to use TLS 1.3 session resumption and 0-RTT.

 ## TLS Session Resumption